cdraeger/alfred2-vevo-workflow/README.md

-#Alfred 2 VEVO.com Quicksearch Worklow
+#Alfred 2 VEVO.com Quicksearch Workflow

 Search vevo.com for videos in Alfred and watch them in your browser.